-Employees may use all or a portion of their accrued paid leave along with Oregon Paid Leave benefits.
+Employees may use a portion of their accrued paid leave along with Oregon Paid Leave benefits.
 However, accrued leave must be used when OFLA/FMLA is utilized without Oregon Paid Leave.

 When accrued leave is used, except for OFLA bereavement and Qualifying Exigency leave, employees shall use sick leave first, if available.
-When sick leave is exhausted, employees may choose the order of accrued leave usage.
+When sick leave is exhausted, then other forms of paid leave will be used.
 Paid leave will be used until the paid leave is exhausted.